TinkerBoard-Android/rockchip-android-device-rockchip-rksdk/uimode/ReadME.md

 #   Dynamic Load UiMode

 ##  Overview
 In Box,some app didn't display normal.Because globals UiMode is Configuration.UI_MODE_TYPE_TELEVISION.Some App didn't support Tv Device.
-Now we provider the means that load UiMode dynamic for each App by White List Config(device/rockchip/common/uimode/uimode_app.xml in source, vendor/etc/uimode_app.xml in device).
+Now we provider the means that load UiMode dynamic for each App by White List Config(device/rockchip/common/uimode/uimode_app.xml in source, vendor/etc/uimode_app.xml in device, Read-write file path /data/system/uimode_app.xml).
 After the device is running, you can dynamically set the UIMode value of the app through TvSettings, which is convenient for debugging.
 Now this means only support box device.

 ##  Usage
 +   Before compiling,you must to amend the config.